AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/011-my-own-prince.md

 "Why do you think he likes me in any way other than a friend?"
 He stopped so suddenly and pushed me into an alleyway.
 I didn't like this at all.

 "He wanted you.
 He told me.
 When he first met you.
 He wanted you to bite him, and he wanted to fuck you.
-He came to me in the dream with your fucking love bite on his neck.
+He came to me in the dream with your fucking love bite on his neck."

+The smirk on Ant's face I wanted to punch

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTkwNDQyMjg3NCw2NjIxMTYyNDQsLTE1ND
+eyJoaXN0b3J5IjpbLTU5NDU1MjI2Nyw2NjIxMTYyNDQsLTE1ND
 gwNTEyMjQsMjA4OTMyMDE5OCwtMTI5NTk1NzUyNiwtNDU3NTQy
 NzI0XX0=
 -->